Course Coordinator:Noel Tracey (ntracey@usc.edu.au) School:School of Business and Creative Industries

 teaching sessions and campuses where this course is usually offered.

 This course provides an understanding of the regulatory systems which govern employment relations within Australia.
-You will be exposed to critical elements of workplace legislation and contemporary issues such as discrimination, health and safety, the distinction between employee and contractor, dismissal, intellectual property and privacy.
+You will be exposed to critical elements of workplace legislation and contemporary issues such as health and safety, the distinction between employee and contractor, dismissal, intellectual property and privacy and discrimination.
+Specific topics in this course link directly to the UN Sustainable Development Goals (SDGs), including equity, EEO and decent work.
 This course also provides you with specific managerial approaches to employment relations within the context of managing industrial conflict and overall organisational performance.

 200 Level (Developing)